screwdriver-cd/guide/docs/user-guide/FAQ.md

 If your pull request branch has more than `$GIT_SHALLOW_CLONE_DEPTH` commits (default: 50), you may see pull request builds fail with this error.
 This message indicates that git cannot find a common shared ancestor between your feature branch and the main branch.

 To resolve this issue, you could disable or tune the shallow clone settings ([see them listed here](./environment-variables#user-configurable)) for your job, or reduce the number of commits on your feature branch (e.g. rebase and squash).

+## Why do I get `Not Found` when I try to Start my pipeline?

+Screwdriver Pipeline has a 1:1 relation to underlying SCM Repo and this is validated by not only using the SCM Repo Name but also it's unique id. `Not Found` error occurs when the SCM Repo is deleted and re-created under same Repo name (delete & re-fork has same effect).
+This results in the new SCM Repo getting a new id and hence failing Screwdriver validations.
+If your pipeline is in this state, your only option is to re-create the pipeline and reach out Screwdriver cluster admin to remove  the old Pipeline.